PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Phase‑Guided Terrain Traversal

 \subsection{Sim-to-Real Transfer}

-To improve robustness and bridge the sim-to-real gap, we apply extensive domain randomization during training.
-More specifically: \begin{itemize} \item \textbf{Sensor noise:} Gaussian noise is injected into all components of the observation vector $o_t$ to mimic measurement uncertainty and encourage robustness to perception artifacts. \item \textbf{Robot properties:} We randomize key physical parameters such as link and torso masses, default joint positions, motor gains ($k_p, k_d$), and actuator friction, mitigating sensitivity to modeling errors. \item \textbf{Environment properties:} We vary terrain and stair friction coefficients to account for diverse contact conditions in the real world. \end{itemize}

-This randomization forces the policy to generalize across a wide range of conditions, improving stability and survivability in hardware deployment.
+To improve robustness and bridge the sim-to-real gap, we apply extensive domain randomization during training: \begin{itemize} \item \textbf{Sensor noise:} Gaussian noise is injected into all components of the observation vector $o_t$ to mimic measurement uncertainty and encourage robustness to perception artifacts. \item \textbf{Robot properties:} We randomize key physical parameters such as link and torso masses, default joint positions, motor gains ($k_p, k_d$), and actuator friction, mitigating sensitivity to modeling errors. \item \textbf{Environment properties:} We vary terrain and stair friction coefficients to account for diverse contact conditions in the real world. \end{itemize} This randomization forces the policy to generalize across a wide range of conditions, improving stability and survivability in hardware deployment.